 What are the Blackmail Laws in Ohio?

 There are several elements that have to be taken into account to charge someone with blackmail.
-The following are what’s needed
+The following are what’s needed in ohio

 - Threats – Some type of threat needs to be proven in cases of extortion or blackmail.
 This includes statements that are made with intention of committing a harmful action or injury to a victim.